 4 Content Configuration

-Content is the visible content that appears in the output.
-Content Configuration can be graphic or text:
+Content is the visible content that appears in the communication.
+Content Configuration can be any of the following:

 • String of text and numbers